jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Cerberi.md

 RacialMods: +4 Survival when tracking undead
 Languages: Infernal (cannot speak)
 SQ:
 SpecialAbilities: Cerberus's Jaws (Su) Curse-bite; save Fort DC 18; effect dimensional anchoring.
 A creature affected by this curse cannot utilize extradimensional travel such as teleport, as if it were under the effect of a dimensional anchor spell.
 The save DC is Constitution-based.
+  Soul Scent (Su): >
-Soul Scent (Su) This ability functions as the scent ability, save that it also grants the cerberi a +4 racial bonus on Survival checks made to track undead.
+    This ability functions as the scent ability, save that it also grants the cerberi a +4 racial bonus on Survival checks made to track undead.
 This ability even allows a cerberi to track the passage of an incorporeal creature.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: